Herbert Gladstone, 1st Viscount Gladstone: Later life

 After his return from South Africa in 1914, Lord Gladstone was appointed a Knight Grand Cross of the Order of the Bath (GCB), and spent much of the First World War being involved with various charities and charitable organisations, including the War Refugees Committee, the South African Hospital Fund, and the South African Ambulance in France.
 He was appointed a Knight Grand Cross of the Order of the British Empire (GBE) in 1917.

 Family

 In 1901 Lord Gladstone married Dorothy Mary, daughter of Sir Richard Paget, 1st Baronet, who was over twenty years his junior.
-He died in March 1930, aged 76, at his Ware home, and was buried in the town's Little Munden Church.
+He died in March 1930, aged 76, at his Dane End, Hertfordshire home, and had funeral service in the village's Little Munden Church but is buried in the Family plot at St Deiniol's Church in Hawarden.
 There were no children from the marriage, and therefore his title became extinct at his death.
 Viscountess Gladstone died in June 1953.